Al Ahly SC: Anthem

-Name origin

-Amin Sami Pasha was the first person to propose the name of "Al Ahly Sporting Club".
-Al Ahly, which means "The National", was named as such because it was created to serve the students and graduates of the high schools who were the mainstay of the revolution against the British occupation of Egypt.

 Grounds

 Mokhtar El-Tetsh Stadium (training ground)

-Football was not one of the goals of the club's founders.
 The club was originally founded for students of higher schools to meet and practice political dialogues.
-However, the club, which prompted Al Ahly to build its first stadium in 1909 and they used to call it at the time (Al-Hawsh), which is a colloquial word from the Egyptian dialect meaning “the courtyard” in Arabic.
+The club prompted Al Ahly to build its first stadium in 1909 and was called "Al-Hawsh" at the time, a colloquial word from the Egyptian dialect meaning "the courtyard" in Arabic.
 The stadium was developed over the years to become known as Mokhtar El-Tetsh Stadium.
-In 1929, the stadium was named after Egypt's prince at this time, the Prince Farouk Stadium.
+In 1929, the stadium was named after Egypt's prince at that time, the Prince Farouk Stadium.
 By 1956, light stands were added to the stadium.
 The stadium was later renamed to the Mokhtar El-Tetsh Stadium, after Mokhtar El-Tetsh, a legend of the club.
 Al Ahly continued to play their home games at Mokhtar El-Tetsh Stadium until the Cairo International Stadium was opened.
-Currently the stadium hold the team training and friendly games.
+Currently, the stadium holds the team training and friendly games.

 Cairo International Stadium

-Al Ahly formerly played their home games at their own ground, Mokhtar El Tetsh Stadium, but its capacity was far too small for the club's supporters.
-As a consequence, Mokhtar El Tetsh Stadium became the official training ground, and Cairo International Stadium replaced it as the official home ground.
-Since 2014, Al Ahly stopped playing their home games at the Cairo International Stadium for an indefinite period due to security reasons.
+Al-Ahly formerly played their home games at their own ground, Mokhtar El Tetsh Stadium, but its capacity was too small for the club's supporters.
+As a way of solving the issue, Mokhtar El Tetsh Stadium became the official training ground, and Cairo International Stadium replaced it as the official home ground.
+From 2014 to 2017, Al Ahly stopped playing their home games at the Cairo International Stadium due to security reasons.
 In the 2016–17 season, Al Ahly played most of their home games at Al Salam Stadium and played their matches in the African competitions at Borg El Arab Stadium.
 At the first leg of the Egyptian Premier League 2017–18 season, Al Ahly returned to Cairo International Stadium as its official home ground.